lesego94/MIT_807/README.md

 ## Code License
 The code in this repository is open source and available under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 This license allows others to share and adapt the work, provided attribution is given and changes are indicated.

-## Citation
-If you use the code or concepts from this thesis in your work, please provide appropriate attribution, citing this thesis as follows:
-[Your name], "[Your Dissertation Title]", Master's Thesis, [Your University], [Year].

 ---